Juan de Fuca Channel: The geography of Juan de Fuca Channel

-The amount of water in the channel
+Size and flow

 The Juan de Fuca Channel reaches to the opening of the Juan de Fuca Strait, which separates the United States and Canada.
 The canyon is just less than 4 mi wide and at least 450 yd deep, that is, twice the depth of the surrounding seafloor.

-More detail

 For decades, it has been known that 20 to 30 times more deep water flows into Puget Sound than from all Earth's rivers combined, far bigger than the Amazon River.
 This flow is towards land, not away.